David Siddons – fintech copywriter

 What makes a case study land?

-It’s not about the logo – it’s about familiarity.
-“That sounds like us” is the reaction you want.
+Familiarity beats the logo.
+"That sounds like us" is the reaction you want.
 And one line of human feedback can carry more weight than ten bullet points.

 4. The explainer that earns its keep